BLOG

 What is SSL Pinning?

-SSL Pinning is a technique that we use on the client side to avoid a man-in-the-middle attack by validating the server certificates.
-The developers embed (or pin) a list of trustful certificates to the client application during development, and use them to compare against the server certificates during runtime.
+SSL Pinning is a technique we use on the client side to avoid a man-in-the-middle attack by validating the server certificates.
+The developers embed (or pin) a list of trustful certificates in the client application during development and use them to compare against the server certificates during runtime.

-The basic approach for bypassing SSL pinning bypass is to analyze the binary of the application to determine the language it was written in.
-Then go for a language-specific way to bypass the SSL pinning of that iOS application.
-For example, if an application builds using flutter or Xamrian then we will use the Hotspot method.
+The basic approach for bypassing SSL pinning is to analyze the application's binary to determine the language it was written in.
+Then, choose a language-specific way to bypass the SSL pinning of that iOS application.
+For example, if an application is built using Flutter or Xamrian, we will use the Hotspot method.

-Flutter & Xamarin application does not respect system proxy, which means that if you set a proxy in your iPhone and try to capture the traffic the application will throw an error or will not be able to capture the traffic.
-This is why the hotspot approach is used to perform API-level penetration testing of these types of applications.
+Flutter & Xamarin application does not respect system proxy, which means that if you set a proxy on your iPhone and try to capture the traffic, the application will throw an error or be unable to capture the traffic.
+This is why the hotspot approach performs API-level penetration testing of these types of applications.

 Before starting, first Identify whether the application is built in Flutter or Xamarin